An old mystery deepened a few weeks ago

 himself volunteer curator.

-housed, in the past, Climbing magazine, peopled by Michael Kennedy, Bil Dunaway, Fritz Stammberger (a climber-ski mountaineer who long ago
+Tim noted that the building had also hosted Climbing magazine, with staffs including Michael Kennedy, Bil Dunaway, Fritz Stammberger (a climber-ski mountaineer who long ago

 disappeared in the Himalaya in his own mystery) and various others.
 The pack might have, Mutrie suggested, local historic significance.